Can War be Justified?

 5 Dec.
 2018

-Throughout my life I have heard many theories on the necessity and morality of war, I even spent time in war myself.
-Looking to argue that it is for the betterment of humankind.
+Throughout my life I have heard many theories on the necessity of war, or even the morality.
+Having spent time in war myself, seeking to argue that war can only be justified as the betterment of humankind, if it is only fought to protect the innocent.

 P1: Anything which does more good than harm is justified.